-Students that access healthcare in the health centers continue to be more successful in persistence, degree and certificate completion, and course success than the average District student, some significantly so.

-- 11.37 % of credit enrolled students accessed Student Health Services in 2015-16, showing an increase from 9.73 in 2014-2015. - The demographics of students accessing health services show much larger percentages receiving financial aid, higher numbers of students with disabilities, and more students of color than in the overall SRJC student population. - Men continue to be significantly underserved by SHS, as do students enrolled in online courses only.
-Petaluma only students also have
+- Students that access healthcare in the health centers continue to be more successful in persistence, degree and certificate completion, and course success than the average District student, some significantly so. - The demographics of students accessing health services show much larger percentages receiving financial aid, higher numbers of students with disabilities, and more students of color than in the overall SRJC student population. - Men continue to be significantly underserved by SHS, as do students enrolled in online courses only.
+Petaluma only students also have dropped in proportionate utilization.